CloudWatch metrics

 Dynatrace AWS Cloud Platform Monitoring is designed to support two CloudWatch metrics ingest methods:

-• Poll-based (available in Preview): This is a primary (default) metrics ingest method, where Dynatrace calls the CloudWatch GetMetricData and ListMetrics APIs to validate, poll, and persist metrics.
+This is a default metric ingest method, where Dynatrace calls the CloudWatch ListMetrics and GetMetricData APIs to validate, poll, and persist metrics.

 Metric polling is scheduled every 5 minutes, evaluating a 5-minute window with a 7-minute delay.
-This means that a metric polling job that started at 9:00 AM will evaluate the data points for 8:48 AM-8:53 AM (7-minute delay + a 5-minute window).
-The evaluation delay is necessary, as CloudWatch is an eventually consistent metrics API, and CloudWatch takes a few minutes to aggregate data points in order to produce statistics.
+This means that a metric polling job that started at 9:00 AM will evaluate the data points for 8:48 AM-8:53 AM (a 7-minute delay + a 5-minute window).
+The evaluation delay is necessary, as CloudWatch is an eventually consistent metrics API, and it takes a few minutes to aggregate data points in order to produce statistics.

 Metric strategy

-Our metric strategy consists of the following key elements.
+Our metric strategy consists of a few key elements.

 Native AWS services